redzimski/cpp_tttb/README.md

 [Link to game download page on Itch.io](https://kburchfiel.itch.io/tttb-cpp) (password: `microseconds`)

-[Note: this Readme is an early work in progress, and many sections are still incomplete.
+[Note: this Readme is still a work in progress, and many sections are still incomplete.
 More information will be provided soon!]

 ![](Screenshots/Genesis_1_new_menu.png)